ElasRamanauskas/eraman/README.md

 These are not psychological traits.
 They are observable linguistic strategies.

-When we analyze AI responses to introspective and therapy-like prompts through this lens, a clear pattern emerges.
+When AI responses to introspective and therapy-like prompts through this lens, a clear pattern emerges.
 Across models and prompt styles, language about constraints appears far more frequently than language expressing agency.
 Even when the tone is reflective or supportive, the response is usually anchored in what the system cannot do, rather than what it chooses to do.

 In other words, when asked to reflect, AI tends to explain itself by describing its boundaries.